Software Alternatives, Accelerators & Startups

 • Configuring Cppcheck, Cpplint, and JSON Lint

 I dedicated Sunday morning to going over the documentation of the linters we use in the project.
 The goal was to understand all options and use them in the best way for our project.
 Seeing their manuals side by side was nice because even very similar things are solved differently.
-Cppcheck is the most configurable and best documented; JSON Lint lies at the other end. - Source: dev.to / about 1 year ago
+Cppcheck is the most configurable and best documented; JSON Lint lies at the other end. - Source: dev.to / over 2 years ago

 • Enforcing Memory Safety?

 Using infer, someone else exploited null-dereference checks to introduce simple affine types in C++.
 Cppcheck also checks for null-dereferences.
 Unfortunately, that approach means that borrow-counting references have a larger sizeof than non-borrow counting references, so optimizing the count away potentially changes the semantics of a program which introduces a whole new way of writing subtly wrong code.
-Source: almost 2 years ago
+Source: about 3 years ago

 • Static Code analysis